Basic Radio Comms Setup for SHTF | Ft. UV5R

 Frequently Asked Questions

-The most critical upgrade for a Baofeng UV-5R is the antenna.
-Replacing the stock antenna with a Nagoya NA-771 significantly increases performance, potentially extending range from a few city blocks to several miles.
+The most critical upgrade for a Baofeng UV-5R is replacing the stock antenna with a higher-gain aftermarket antenna, such as the Nagoya NA-771.
+This modification can drastically increase communication range, potentially from a few city blocks to several miles.

 More Tactical & Gear Videos You Might Like